The ABCs of Crypto

 What Enterprises Should Look for in a Validator Partner

 When institutions launch their own stablecoins or stake treasury assets, they need enterprise-grade validator partners.
-Key criteria include the following.
+Key criteria include:

-• Geographic and cloud-provider decentralization (avoiding single points of failure).
+- Geographic and cloud-provider decentralization to avoid single points of failure.

 Slashing, Uptime, and Risk Management